interstellarmarketing/CineMatch/README.md

    ```

 3. **Configure Firebase**:
-- Create a Firebase project and enable authentication.
+- Create a Firebase project and enable authentication and Firestore.
 - Add your Firebase configuration in a .env file:

      ```bash